-- Contact details of the Columvi prescriber. - List of CRS symptoms to prompt patient actions including to seek immediate medical attention in case of their occurrence. - Instructions that the patient should carry the patient card at all times and to share it with HCPs involved in their care (i.e., urgent care HCPs, etc.). - Information for the HCPs treating the patient that Columvi treatment is associated with the risk of CRS.
+- Contact details of the Columvi prescriber. - List of symptoms of CRS and ICANS to prompt patient actions including to seek immediate medical attention in case of their occurrence. - Instructions that the patient should carry the patient card at all times and to share it with HCPs involved in their care (i.e., urgent care HCPs, etc.). - Information for the HCPs treating the patient that Columvi treatment is associated with the risk of CRS and ICANS.